-(Last Updated on : 19/09/2013)
+(Last Updated on : 26-02-2018)

 Considered as one of the tradition of Indian culture, theatre since ages depicted the abundant tradition of the land.
-Right from the ancient days till the modern times, theatre happens to be one of the celebrated art form in India.
-Although the history of Indian theatre
+Right from the earliest days till the modern times, theatre happens to be one of the celebrated art forms in India.
+Although, the history of Indian theatre

-Evolution of Indian Theatre Stages
+History of Indian Theatre Stages

 Indian theatre stages did not form in a day.
 The deep seated relation with folk drama forms like Kabigan

 and became the weapon to free the world from the clutches of absolute corruption and exploitation.

 Rabindra Sadan is a prominent theatre stage situated in Kolkata